Sarah-LB/RockPaperScissors/README.md

 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Fixed Bugs
 -   When the player selected their image, the game alerts were appearing before the images.
+The image sizes were reduced but this did not solve the issue.
+After much research, a Timeout was set to allow the DOM to be updated before the alert is generated.
--   Paper - return
+-   When the computerChoice was set to paper, the alerts were not appearing.
+By logging each variable and play outcome it became apparent that once the computerChoice was set to paper, the rest of the script was not running.
+There was a return at the end of the if else statement that needed to be removed.

 ### Known Bugs